Figures of Speech in the English Language

-Here is a list of the most important and common Figures of Speech in English Language
+Here is a list of the most important and common Figures of Speech in the English Language

-This describes the repetition of consonant sounds in the beginning of the neighbouring words or, sometimes, at a stressed syllable within a word.
+Alliteration is a figure of speech which describes the repetition of consonant sounds at the beginning of the neighbouring words or, sometimes, at a stressed syllable within a word.

 - Peter Piper picked a peck of pickled peppers. (repetition of ‘p’ sound)